Diego Berdakin: Career

-Berdakin has been an adjunct professor at the School of Cinematic Arts at the University of Southern California since 2012.
+Berdakin currently serves as the Chair of Technology, Media & Ethics at the University of Southern California and is involved in the study of Fake News and its impact on popular and public opinion.
+He has been an adjunct professor at USC's School of Cinematic Arts since 2012.
 In 2015, Berdakin was a finalist for the school’s Steven J. Sample Teaching Award.
 Berdakin also teaches classes at Marshall Business school and Virterbri School of Engineering at USC.

 In 2016, Berdakin bought two warehouses and combined them to become the first warehouse kitchen for CloudKitchens (at the time called Urban Kitchen).
-In January 2019, Travis Kalanick (the former CEO of Uber) purchased a controlling interest in Berdakin's company for $150 million USD.
-In January 2021, CloudKitchens raised new funding at a $15 billion USD valuation.
+In January 2019, Travis Kalanick (the former CEO of Uber) purchased a controlling interest in Berdakin's company for US$150 million and subsequently raised $400 million for the company at $5 billion valuation.
+In January 2021, CloudKitchens raised new funding at a $15 billion valuation.

 Civic engagement

 Berdakin is the main benefactor of USC School of Cinematic Art's Neighborhood Academic initiative supporting inner city students' creative development.
 Berdakin serves on the board of directors of The LAPD Foundation which provides critical resources and vital support to the Los Angeles Police Department.
 Berdakin is a founding member of Mayor's Fund for Los Angeles which is a non-profit organization dedicated to improving life for all Angelenos.